Services, access, fees - how do you choose the right bank account for your needs?

 - Plan your withdrawals – If your account package has a limited number of withdrawals, make fewer but larger withdrawals to save on fees.

-- Take advantage of cash back – Did you know that many retailers offer cash back options at no additional charge when you pay with your debit card?
+- Take advantage of cash back – Many retailers, such as grocery stores and pharmacies, offer cash back options at no additional charge when you pay with your debit card?
 Pay for your purchases and get cash from the retailer to avoid extra bank transactions.

 - Avoid convenience fees – Use only your own institution’s bank machines.
 You’ll save on fees charged by other financial institutions or independent cash machine owners to use their machines.